decretist/Dissertation/Chapter4/chapter4.markdown

 , or equivalently as *a* <sup>-1/2</sup>).
 The relationship of the logarithm of the number of occurrences to the number of words is linear, with a slope of -1/2 corresponding to the exponent (-1/2) of the number of words.
-(See Figure Zy in the appendix at the end of this section for actual data from Gratian's *dicta* for values of *b* \[Number of Occurrences\] from 1 to 30.
-The actual slope is -0.5097, quite close to the predicted theoretical value of -0.5.)
+The actual slope for data from Gratian's *dicta* for values of *b* (Number of Occurrences) from 1 to 30 is -0.5097, quite close to the predicted theoretical value of -0.5.

 Similarly, in the equation r × f = C, the frequency *f* varies inversely as the rank *r* (as 1/r, or equivalently as *r* <sup>-1</sup>).
 The